A-M-Amine/Vehicle-Routing-Optimizer/README.md

 # Vehicle Routing Optimizer API

+This project is a prototype developed as part of my Master's Thesis on the Capacitated Vehicle Routing Problem With Time Windows.
+The core functionality is implemented in the [solver.py](https://github.com/A-M-Amine/Vehicle-Routing-Optimizer/blob/main/api/optimizer/solver.py) script, which provides insight into the algorithmic approach used.

+## Current State Update (26/06/2024):

+Please note that the API itself was my first attempt at using the Django and Django Rest framework.
+Consequently, I cannot guarantee its stability or execution reliability at this stage.
+While I intend to revisit this project when time permits, I am unable to commit to a specific timeline.

+## Overview

 This is a RESTful web API that uses Google OR-Tools and Open Route Service API to solve the Vehicle Routing Problem ( VRP) with time windows and capacity constraints.
 The project allows users to input a list of locations, a set of vehicles with capcacities, and other parameters, and outputs the optimal routes for each vehicle to visit all locations